zakimjz/zakimjz.github.io/pages/courses/datamining/assign6.md

  int) and $c$ the kernel constant (a float); note that polynomial kernel is only for CSCI6390.

 You should implement the algorithms using NumPy; you cannot use any other library.
+Note that computing the full kernel matrix for 19K+ points will be memory intensive, so if you do not have enough memory, one option is for you to repeatedly compute the required kernel values for each point $\mathbf{x}_k$.
+You can see in line 12, that we need only the $k$-th row of the kernel matrix, so you can recompute that row as needed instead of storing the entire kernel matrix in memory.
+Alternatively, you can show results on at least 5000 points.
+These points should be selected after shuffling the data, and then you should create the training/test splits.

+One final note in the implementation is that you must shuffle the points/indexes in line 11 so that you get different permutations for the stochastic gradient ascent in each iteration.
+This results in better performance than using the fixed order.

-Your script should print out the support vectors on the training set, and the final accuracy value on the test data, where you use 70% of the data for training and 30% for testing.
+Your script should print out the support vectors on the training set (those points that are exact support vectors, with $0 < \alpha < C$ for hinge, and with $\alpha > 0$ for quadratic loss), and the final accuracy value on the test data, where you use 70% of the data for training and 30% for testing.
 For the linear kernel you must also print